The seal, buildings and the harlequin pattern

 - the processed black and white images are not to appear without a coloured background!

 Are you missing a particular building?
-Contact the Branding Office at Corporate Communications for help.
+Contact Corporate Communications, grafiskprofil [at] kommunikation [dot] lu [dot] se, for help.

 The harlequin pattern